anchetaWern/RNMaze/README.md

 # RNMaze
 A two-player maze game built with React Native and Pusher Channels.

+You can read the tutorial here: [Creating a two-player maze game in React Native](https://pusher.com/tutorials/maze-game-react-native)

 ### Prerequisites

 - React Native development environment or [Expo](https://expo.io/)